girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Audios/Movie Ticket Pricing/README.md

 * Another problem with online booking is that chances of errors are high.

 * In case of a developed world where the majority of the population is tech savvy online ticket booking is not an issue but when it comes to developing nations of regions like Asia and Africa where not many people have that much technical knowledge to do online ticket booking.

+## Conclusion

+- Dynamic pricing has a huge impact on sales and profits earned by companies.
+- It can increase the profit from 10 to 20 per cent and also can increase the sales up to 200 per cent.
+- This is why most of the leading companies and apps, be it BookMyShow or Flipkart or Walmart use dynamic pricing.